box/boxcli/examples/Mass Update User Zones/README.md

 If you are wondering how to assign Zones through the Admin Console, see [here](https://support.box.com/hc/en-us/articles/360044193533-Assigning-Zones-through-the-Admin-Console) for more details.
 For more information about Box Zones, please visit our [page here](https://www.box.com/zones).

 ## Setup Pre-Requisites
-1. Clone this github repo or downdload files from the `/examples` directory
+1. Clone this github repo or download files from the `/examples` directory
    ```bash
    git clone https://github.com/box/boxcli.git
    ```